alphaiq-ai/python-sdk/README.md

 # AlphaIQ Python SDK
-To get access to the API, [sign up here](https://alphaiq.ai).
+To get access to the API, [sign up here for a free Demo](https://consilience.ai/get-started).

 Welcome to the AlphaIQ API!
 We offer Quantitative Linguistic Risk Indicators that enable investors to uncover hidden risks in forward-looking statements from management.

-To learn more about AlphaIQ, [read about us](https://alphaiq.ai/about-faq).
+To learn more about AlphaIQ, [read our blog](https://consilience.ai/blog).

 Review the [Privacy Policy](https://alphaiq.ai/privacy-policy/) and [Terms of Service](https://alphaiq.ai/terms-of-service/) on our website.